Walking

 1) The

-track from Aver is most often used by tourists (from Wongras
+track from the airport is most often used by tourists (from Wongras

 2) The